Skip to main content

 note

-For service account token issuing the canary-checker service account canary-checker-sa will need to be granted permissions to issue tokens using:
+For service account token issuing the canary-checker service account canary-checker-sa needs to be granted permissions to issue tokens using:

 apiVersion: rbac.authorization.k8s.io/v1